Characterizing the Many Body Localization Crossover as a Metal-Insulator Transition: Localization length from Polarization and Quantum Metric: The Modern theory of polarization and the quantum metric

+We review the definitions of the localization length in periodic boundary conditions (PBC) as originally proposed by Resta~\cite{Resta98} and the MBQM, the two key quantities in this work.
+The localization length of a many-body state $\Psi$ under PBC is built on the quantity, $D_N$, which we call the localization parameter,

+where $N$ is the number of particles, $X_{CM} \equiv \sum_n^N x_n$ with $x_n$ the position operator for the $n$-th particle, and $L$ is the length of the system.
+The quantity $z_N$ defines both localization and polarization properties of systems under PBC where the position operator is ill-defined.
+Transport properties are captured by the thermodynamic limit $D_\infty = \lim_{N\rightarrow\infty} D_N$, which has been shown to discriminate between insulators and conductors: it remains finite in the former, but diverges in the latter with increasing system size\cite{Resta98,Resta11}.
+This property is known to hold for both band and disorder induced insulators and for both interacting and noninteracting systems.
+For an insulator in 1D, we define the localization length $\ell_N = \sqrt{D_N}/2\pi n$ where $n$ is the density, $n=N/L$\cite{Resta20}.
+Thus, this quantity provides a general theoretical framework for probing conduction properties and defining a natural localization length.

-\textit{The many-body quantum metric (MBQM) - } The MBQM is a geometrical property of many-body quantum states defined in the parameter space of twisted boundary conditions.
-We focus on one-dimensional systems in this paper.
-Having a twisted boundary condition with phase $\theta$ is equivalent to having a flux $\theta$ inserted through the system with the wavefunction obeying the periodic boundary condition without twist~\cite{Niu:1985}.
+For an insulator, the localization parameter, $D_N$, defined above is approximately proportional to the MBQM in finite systems and converges to the same value in the thermodynamic limit.
+The MBQM is a geometrical property of many-body quantum states that describes the change in the state with regards to some parameter of the Hamiltonian.
+Here we focus on the MBQM in response to changes in the twist boundary condition.
+We consider 1D systems in this article where the MBQM is equivalent to the many-body quantum geometric tensor.
+Twisted boundary conditions with phase $\theta$ are equivalent to inserting a flux $\theta$ through the system with the wavefunction obeying the standard PBC without twist~\cite{Niu85}.
 Let us denote the Hamiltonian of the system with a flux $\theta$ inserted by $H(\theta)$.
-The MBQM, which we denote by $g(\theta)$, for a state $|\phi_0\rangle$, is then defined as~\cite{Banerjee96,Venuti07}
+The MBQM, which we denote by $g(\phi_0,\theta)$, for a state $|\phi_0\rangle$, can then be defined in two equivalent ways~\cite{Banerjee96,Venuti07}

-where the sum is over all the eigenstates $|\phi_n \rangle$, whose corresponding eigenenergies are $E_n$, which are different from the state under consideration, $|\phi_0 \rangle$.
-(We note that both $|\phi_n \rangle$ and $E_n$ depend on $\theta$ in general.)
-The MBQM has been used to characterize conductor-insulator transitions as in the thermodynamic limit, it goes to a fixed value in an insulator while it diverges in a conductor~\cite{Souza00,Resta:2011}.
-This difference in the bahavior of the MBQM for conductors and insulators motivates us to characterize the MBL using MBQM.
-When the system is large enough, we can expect that $g(\theta)$ does not depend on $\theta$ following arguments similar to those in Refs.~\cite{Niu:1985,Souza00,Watanabe:2018}; we will thus consider MBQM at $\theta = 0$ in the following discussion without loss of generality.